robincornett/scriptless-social-sharing/README.md

 ### What if I want to move where the buttons are output?

+As of version 1.3.0, you can choose whether to add sharing buttons to the end (default) or beginning of your content, or both--check the settings page.

-The social sharing buttons are added to the end of your post content using `the_content` filter, so they'll work with any theme.
+The social sharing buttons are added to your post content using `the_content` filter, so they'll work with any theme.
 If you want to move them, you can remove the original filter, and add the buttons using your own action.
 Example:

 ```php
 remove_filter( 'the_content', 'scriptlesssocialsharing_print_buttons', 99 );